Chid2410/Wound-Healing-Analysis-in-Monopterus-Cuchia/README.md

 1. To use this project, you need to have Python installed on your system.

-2. Install the required dependencies using the following command: `pip install -r requirements.txt`
+2. Install the required dependencies using the following command: `pip install -r requirement.txt`

 3. Open your terminal, navigate to where you want to save the project and and Clone this repository using `git clone https://github.com/Chid2410/Wound Healing Analysis in Monopterus Cuchia`